aporeto-inc/gaia/doc/documentation.md

 ##### `GET /httpresourcespecs`

-Retrieves the list of HTTP Resource specifications.
+Retrieves the list of HTTP resource specifications.

 Parameters: